mozilla/node-convict/README.md

 ### config.toString()

-Exports all the properties (that is the keys and their current values) as a JSON string.
+Exports all the properties (that is the keys and their current values) as a JSON string, with sensitive values masked.
+Sensitive values are masked even if they aren't set, to avoid revealing any information.

 ### config.getSchema()